zzt93/os-lab1/README.md

 ## The functionalities that I have already implemented:

 ### Mis
-- printk -- printf in kernel
+- printk: printf in kernel
-- kmalloc -- malloc in kernel -- using next-fit algorithm
+- kmalloc: malloc in kernel, using next-fit algorithm.
+If write memory out of the requested range, may crash the `kmalloc`, so this can be only used by kernel.
+User space `malloc` should be guarded by virtual page protection.
-- the key press interrupt handler
+- the key press interrupt handler: handler have to be short and fast; have to disable interrupt;
 - a simple maze game running without os
 - the context switch between threads
-- the creation of kernel thread
+- the creation of kernel thread: the core is to init a faked `TrapFrame`, which is allocated on `kstack`.
-- the schedule of thread -- now using Round-Robin algorithm
+- the schedule of thread: now using Round-Robin algorithm; add EDF algo.
-- the sleep and wake_up of thread
+- the sleep and wake_up of thread: add process to separate `Binary Tree` when schedule.
-- the semaphore(P&V) and lock(cli&sti) to slove critical section
+- the semaphore(`P`&`V`) and lock(`cli`&`sti`) to solve critical section problem.
+    - nested lock: counter
+    - sleep during lock: per thread counter
+    - locking in interrupts: increase counter when enter interrupt handle; decrease when leave. `lock & unlock` have to in pair!
-- the send and receive message between threads  -- send it asynchronized and will always succeed; receive is synchronized and may be blocked
+- the send and receive message between threads: send is asynchronous and will always succeed; receive is synchronous and may be blocked.

-- add timer-- clock diver, ide-- hard disk driver, tty -- terminal driver
+- add timer -- clock diver, ide -- hard disk driver, tty -- terminal driver
-- very very simple file system -- name is number, size is fixed
+- very very simple file system: name is number, size is fixed; upgrade to ext2-like version
 - create user process
-- using page dynamic allocation  -- using bit-map algorithm
+- using page dynamic allocation: using bit-map algorithm
 - add page protection
 - put user in ring3
 - wait(int second) -- system call
 - random number
-- non-blocked timer -- used to make a process run specific seconds, i.e. counting its running time
+- non-blocked timer: used to make a process run specific seconds, i.e. counting its running time
 - LCM and GCD

 ### process